buf curl overview

 By default, buf curl

-will try the latest and most appropriate server reflection protocol and then fallback to other protocols if necessary.
+tries the latest and most appropriate server reflection protocol and then falls back to other protocols if necessary.

 As of this writing, there are two protocols supported: